Kirollos-Saad/BMI_calculator/README.md

 ## Features

-- Calculate BMI based on user's weight and height input -Making the user mark his height using slider
+- Calculate BMI based on user's weight and height input
+- Making the user mark his height using slider
 - Display the calculated BMI value and user's age
 - Show a message indicating the user's weight status ,age,and gender in the next screen